Movement Therapy in Stroke Rehabilitation

 The most common problem after suffering a stroke is 'hemiparesis' (= weakness of one entire side of the body) of the contralateral arm and leg, that means lack of movement and/or sensation in the arm and leg of the affected side.

 When a person with hemiparesis tries to move and participate in daily life activities, she or he will predominantly use the less involved side, as it is faster and more efficient.
 This often leads to a disregard of the involved arm or leg in the daily use.

 At cereneo, we combine different strategies for the recovery of the lost abilities, always adapted to the level of function and interests of our patient.
 Together with our patient and their relatives we design an individualised therapy plan so that we can work together with high intensity and high motivation to achieve the best results possible:

--Working on the Fitness to improve the endurance to be able to participate more actively in daily life
+- Working on one's fitness to improve the endurance to be able to participate more actively in everyday life.

 - With the analysis of the progress of the rehabilitation based on weekly standardised and individual assessments, we can optimally adapt our interventions to improve the results and keep our patients motivated as they see their progress.